jreovito/Unix-Assignment/README.md

     awk -v chr="$i" '$3 == chr' joined_teosinte.txt | sed 's/?/-/g' | sort -k2,2nr > "chr${i}_decreasing.txt"
 done

-#### To elaborate further, in the code for increasing order, "'s/NA/-/g'" is telling the computer to serch for "NA" and replace it with "?".
+#### To elaborate further, in the code for increasing order, "'s/NA/-/g'" is telling the computer to search for "NA" and replace it with "?".
 This is for both maize and teosinte data.
 I put NA because there are no missing values labeled that and since the missing values are represented by "?" already, there was no reason to do this step but I wanted to show that you could.
 #### For the decreasing code, I indicate that I want the computer to search for any "?" and replace it with "-" as seen by this section of code: "sed 's/?/-/g'".
 #### Finally, for the increasing code, this part "sort -k2,2n" indicates that I want the data sorted numerically in increasing order.
 For decreasing order, we add an "r" to indicate "reverse" numerical order as seen by "sort -k2, 2nr".